ReginioMarkGilbert/Recipe-Sharing-API/README.md

 # 🔭 Recipe API Endpoint Guide

-This application provides several API endpoints for managing recipes, Here's how you can use the endpoints:
+This application provides several API endpoints for managing recipes, here's how you can use the endpoints:

 ## Create a New Recipe

 **Endpoint:** `/api/recipes`

 **Method:** `POST`

 **Description:** Creates a new recipe.

 **Body:**

 - `title`: The name of the recipe (required).
 - `ingredients`: The ingredients of the recipe (required).
 - `instructions`: The instructions of the recipe (required).